cul-it/wordpress-composer-upstream/README.md

-# Composer-enabled WordPress Upstream template
+# Composer-enabled WordPress Upstream for CUL main site

+This is to be the upstream for Cornell's [main library web site](https://www.library.cornell.edu).

 This is Pantheon's recommended starting point for forking new upstreams that work with the Platform's integrated Composer build process.
 Replace this with a description of your site.
 See `upstream-config/README.md` for advice